Personalized children’s books and animation that help families explain donor conception with clarity, warmth, and care.

 Jennifer J, Reviewer

 I loved this book!
 It sweetly and simply explains the important details on IUI.
 As it is designed for children, it is completely appropriate and is filled with fun illustrations which make the reading experience casual and breezy.
 I think this is a great addition to a child's bookshelf, irrespective of whether their parents are straight, or in an opposite gender relationship.
 Along with this, it helps parents answer some questions a child from a donor may have, to satisfy their curiosity.
+Thank you to NetGalley and BooksGoSocial for the complimentary ARC.
+All opinions are purely mine.

 Saloni P, Reviewer